Moose Mountain Log Homes Inc.

 Conservation can largely be summed up as the “R” factor and how well sealed your log home is.

 Energy storage can be very valuable in housing.
 Energy (temperature) storage of any significance in conventional homes is normally limited to basement concrete slab floors, the foundation and possibly a masonry fireplace.
 Consider the stone wall style of architecture in climates that are hot during the day and cooler during the night as a basis for discussion about thermal mass.
-The thick rock walls do not have a great insulation value but they excel in mass.
+The thick rock walls have very minimal insulation value but they excel in mass.
 Climates where major temperature fluctuations occur, indoor temperatures can easily be moderated or entirely balanced by energy storage in a mass.
 Thick rock based walls (and fireplaces) can store large amounts of temperature, radiating back any difference to the indoor and outdoor temperatures surrounding those walls.
 In effect these walls almost act like a massive flywheel or battery trying to maintain the midpoint between the temperature fluctuations.
 Logs with enough mass will have a significant effect in trying to maintain that midpoint temperature.
 By volume wood does not have the same mass as many rock based construction materials, but mass is mass and given enough mass, logs would store similar amounts of energy.
 The greater the fluctuation in a shorter time frame such as daytime to nighttime the greater the benefit mass alone has in trying to maintain a midpoint temperature.
 Consider that when you combine the insulation value of wood with a good mass value found in larger logs, you have a factor not found in most other construction materials.
 Because the mass and insulation are combined in logs, the temperature is stored and radiated back over more beneficial periods of time than with rock.
 In the larger log, log walls this can add days of heat storage benefit offsetting a down turn in outdoor temperature.
 In fact, if you have a sufficiently insulated large enough mass also known as a heat sink, you could actually store enough excess summer heat to entirely heat your home in the winter.
 Where does mass alone have a diminishing value?
 In climates that have longer term consistent (colder or hotter) temperatures.
-In such climates the insulation factor tilts the scale on importance to more favor insulation.
+In such climates the insulation factor tilts the scale on importance to favor insulation.
 How can we maintain the midpoint of storage for temperature closer to a comfortable room temperature?
 There are a couple of ways that apply to log homes, the first is to have insulation between the outside temperature and the mass.
 As we know, logs do that naturally since wood is an insulator and a mass at the same time.
 The second applies to all forms of mass in colder climates and that is to store solar gain in the exterior of the walls.
 Daytime solar energy hitting log walls is stored in those walls helping to raise the wall temperature and offset some of the nighttime loss.

 a) Obviously large windows facing north (in the northern hemisphere) can create a major heat loss.
 The very best windows normally used in residential construction may equal the lowest insulation value walls for energy loss.
 As good as windows and doors have become recently, they still are a major source of heat loss in the total building envelope.
 The difficult challenge to be achieved is to position windows in such a way that the total solar gain in the wintertime equals or exceeds the energy lost from those windows.
 (You likely will need to consider adding insulated curtains for the night time.)
 There is an important natural factor that helps this to occur.
 Even though weaker, the angle of the sun becomes closer to horizontal during the winter months.
 This has two benefits; the first is that the sun shines more under the roof eaves warming the log walls higher up as the angle of the sun is more perpendicular to the angle of the wall.
 This helps to raise the mean temperature of the log wall mass.
 The second is this angle also allows the solar energy to extend further into the rooms allowing more storage of that solar gain in everything from your floors to your furniture, making for a positive greenhouse effect.
 Also in the summer as the solar energy hits the windows as much as 35% is deflected away but in the winter the sun's angle is more perpendicular and less deflection occurs.
 A great design takes advantage of a good South (in the northern hemisphere) and Western exposure with generous roof overhangs that can also minimize the solar gain during the summer months.
 This aspect of a good design has far reaching benefits for log construction as it also greatly reduces maintenance by better protecting and increasing the longevity of the finish on and the logs themselves.
 Consider using clear glass without a titanium or the low "E" film and Argon gas if you want to increase the amount of solar gain on windows facing from Southeast to West (in the northern hemisphere).
 A potential disadvantage is that you will have more UV rays entering the home with the possibility of fading the floors or furniture associated with that UV sunlight however that is the same UV that indoor plants need to be able to survive.